 Having an electric kettle and hard water means that you’re going to get build up on your kettle once in a while.
 This is just a fact of life.
-But by knowing how to clean your electric kettle and be able to descale your kettle regularly will prevent build-up.
+But knowing how to clean your electric kettle and be able to descale your kettle regularly will prevent build-up.
 Giving your kettle a longer life.

-What causes limescale in kettle
+What causes limescale in the kettle

 Hard water naturally has excess minerals like calcium and magnesium in the water.
-This hard water is created from rain water passing through the normal filtration process as it joins the water table passing through things like limestone and other hard minerals.
-These minerals when boiled can coat the bottom of your kettle where the heating element heats the water.
+This hard water is created from rainwater passing through the normal filtration process as it joins the water table passing through things like limestone and other hard minerals.
+These minerals, when boiled, can coat the bottom of your kettle where the heating element heats the water.

-Luckily, removing hard water buildup in a kettle is really easy and you can do it naturally in a few different ways.
+Luckily, removing hard water buildup in a kettle is really easy, and you can do it naturally in a few different ways.

 How to clean your electric kettle with vinegar

 The easiest way to remove calcium buildup in your kettle is by using a half-and-half mixture of vinegar and water.
-It’s a natural way to clean an electric kettle and it’s super easy to do.
+It’s a natural way to clean an electric kettle, and it’s super easy to do.
 It’s a great thing to add to your kitchen cleaning checklist.

-You can do this many times as is needed.
+You can do this as many times as is needed.
 It’s an easy way to keep your kettle clean.
 We usually do this with our kettle once a month as we have it down on our house cleaning checklist.
-If your water is soft, you may only need to do it when you have do your house deep cleaning, or spring cleaning.
+If your water is soft, you may only need to do it when you have to do your house deep cleaning or spring cleaning.
 We also use this white vinegar method to descale our Keurig machine as well.